Skip to main content

 • Humane: We prefer meat and dairy products from animals that are treated humanely and allowed to express their natural behaviors.
 We prefer products that have a third-party humane certification, such as Food Alliance, Global Animal Partnership, and Certified Humane.

 • Local/Regional: We prefer food that is grown, raised, or processed locally in order to sustain our local economies (especially supporting small and mid-sized farms and companies) and minimize transport, especially of fresh fruit and vegetables.
 We define three tiers of location: local is within 150 miles, regional is within 250 miles, and statewide refers to California grown produce.
-Given the economic crisis brought on by the COVID-19 pandemic, supporting our local economies and participating in our regional foodsheds is of only greater importance as we all navigate these difficult times.

 • Organic: We prefer organically grown food to minimize exposure to harmful pesticides, herbicides, fungicides, and chemical fertilizers for our customers, farmworkers, pollinators and wildlife, and the environment.